 His name is Gary Hobson.
 He gets tomorrow's newspaper today.
 He doesn't know how.
 He doesn't know why.
 All he knows is when the early edition hits his doorstep, he has twenty-four hours to set things right.

 A specially gifted man, with the ability to instantly master any skill, escapes from a secret testing facility and travels the country taking on different jobs and helping strangers while hiding from his kidnappers.

 The world's best fighters are invited to DOA, an invitational martial arts contest.
 There, four female rival fighters will have to work together to uncover the secret that the organizer of the tournament is trying to hide.

-In a world where there are no obvious "bad guys", where governments engage in secret wars and illegal activities that threaten the security of every individual and nation on the planet, a group of highly trained covert military operatives have just joined forces to become SOLDIER OF FORTUNE, an elite crime fighting unit.
-Led by retired Col. Matt Shepherd, SOF goes where our government cannot and will not venture, to protect national and international interests and to maintain the balance of power.
+In a world where there are no obvious "bad guys", where governments engage in secret wars and illegal activities that threaten the security of every individual and nation on the planet, a group of highly trained covert military operatives have just joined forces to become Soldier of Fortune, Inc., an elite crime fighting unit.
+Led by retired Colonel Matt Shepherd, Soldier of Fortune, Inc. goes where our government cannot and will not venture, to protect national and international interests and to maintain the balance of power.
 Even in the new world order, people are still up to the same old tricks.
-Written by

 Here's a good example of that tried-and-true rule.
 One person called the show an Intelligent A-Team, and, for the first season anyway, that was the best possible description you could get.
 Five HIGHLY trained and skilled mercenaries, four ex-SpecOps soldiers and the lady an ex CIA field agent/troubleshooter.
 Officially, they're guns-for-hire; independant SpecOps, bodyguards, and security consultants.
 Unofficially getting most of their money and jobs from a backdoor of the State Department, working missions where secrecy and official deniability is paramount.
 If they're caught, the US government doesn't even know they exist.